RoboJackets/software-training-old/assignments/week_1/exercise_1_2/exercise_1_2.md

 # Review
 Great Job!
 You successfully manipulated a vector and string in this exercise.
-Although, these intructions explains one method to do vector reversal and palindrome checking, there exists much easier ways to do this operations using C++ standard library functions.
+Although, these intructions explains one method to do vector reversal and palindrome checking, there exists much easier ways to do these operations using C++ standard library functions.
 For example, `std::reverse(list.begin(), list.end());` would reversal the vector in just one line without any hassle!
 Also, `str == string(str.rbegin(), str.rend())` would check if `str` is a palindrome in one line as well.
-The standard library is powerful tool for writing C++ code and as you progress through this week's exercises you become more and more familiar with them!
+The standard library is powerful tool for writing C++ code and as you progress through future weeks' exercises you become more and more familiar with it!